 To be honest, we don't know.
 But long-time reader Jessica does, and she's kindly hashed out all the deets!

-Jessica is an American traveller with four years experience working on cruise ships.
-In that time, she’s visited the Bahamas, Caribbean, Mediterranean, Greek Islands, Egypt, Malta, Canary Islands, and more.
+Jessica from The Crew Hangout is an American traveller with four years experience working on cruise ships.
+In that time, she's visited the Bahamas, Caribbean, Mediterranean, Greek Islands, Egypt, Malta, Canary Islands, and more.
 She even met her now husband, Adriano, while working on a cruise together.
-With her help, we’ll tell you exactly how to work on a cruise ship and travel the world!
+With her help, we'll tell you exactly how to work on a cruise ship and travel the world!

 Sipping martinis and hopping off in world-renowned cities sounds like the ideal work day.
 But how reflective is this of actual ship life?
 Truly, far from it.
 But there are many reasons why this career lures so many.
 Here's what it's really like onboard!